 It also shows when a person you follow begins following others, with each name linked to the person's profile.

-I understand the reasoning behind this as it helps expose one to new users, however in practice I never click on those names; they only serve to take up space I prefer be dedicated to photos.
+I understand the reasoning behind this as it helps expose one to new users, however, in practice, I never click on those names; they only serve to take up space I prefer to be dedicated to photos.

 For example, one woman I follow added at least 50 people at once (enough to fill the full screen of my iPhone 6), which I suspect happened automatically as a result of her connecting the app to her Facebook account (something I did too).